Henry & Me: Plot

 Now back in the hospital, Jack wakes up to the joy of his parents and to his surprise is visited by the team.
-Although Jack is confident that his hair will grow back, Mr. Steinbrenner gives him the right of being called a New York Yankee with a pin, the same kind worn by Henry.
+Although Jack is confident that his hair will grow back, Mr. Steinbrenner gives him the right of being called a Yankee with a pin, the same kind worn by Henry.

 In a post-credits scene, Henry and Ruth pick up Mr. Steinbrenner in his Cord.